jj230/jj230/sample-documentation/incident-handlers-journal.md

----
-description: Created during Google's Cybersecurity Course based on fictional information
----

 # Incident Handler's Journal

 **Tools/Skills: Documentation, Playbooks, Wireshark, Splunk, Chronicle, VirusTotal, Incident Response Post-Incident Analysis, Logs, linux cli, tcpdump**&#x20;

-Based on 8 fictional scenarios, I was asked to write a journal entry in the format depicted below, including a description of the event, any tools that were used, basic information as to the W's (who, what, where, when, why), and any additional notes on thoughts or questions to consider.
+Created during Google's Cybersecurity Course based on 8 fictional scenarios.
+I was asked to write a journal entry in the format depicted below, including a description of the event, any tools that were used, basic information as to the W's (who, what, where, when, why), and any additional notes on thoughts or questions to consider.

 ### Entry 1: Phising Email -> Ransomeware